 The Avengers: Earth’s Mightiest Heroes

-Whirlwind makes his debut within video games as the main boss within the first level.
-Assisted by both Klaw and Living Laser as the three villains run a crime spree through the city, Whirlwind uses various attacks such as forming into a full spinning whirlwind for a few seconds and using the enviroment as projectiles.
+- Captain America and the Avengers: Whirlwind makes his debut within video games as the main boss within the first level.
+Assisted by both Klaw and Living Laser as the three villains run a crime spree through the city, Whirlwind uses various attacks such as forming into a full spinning whirlwind for a few seconds and using the environment as projectiles.

-Whirlwind makes two appearances within this game as a boss that is supposed to be controlled by nanites.
+- Marvel's Ultimate Alliance 2: Whirlwind makes two appearances within this game as a boss that is supposed to be controlled by nanites.
+He was voiced by Adam Jennings.